 Why?
-There are a lot of complaints about how our government is run but there is also a concerning amount of people, young and old, who do not know how our local government works nor believe that our voices matter.
+There are a lot of complaints about how our government is run but there is also a concerning amount of people, young and old, who need to learn how our local government works and believe that our voices matter.